AlexanderMarinsek/certify-pub/README.md

 ### Problem statement

 *Node operators* are often asked to provide certain guarantees about their nodes to potential clients, ranging from physical persons to large institutions.
-Node operators can ask an auditinc company to inspect and evaluate their nodes.
-The auditing companies that node operators comply with certain standards, such as [ISO/IEC 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001), and issue certificates that attest this compliance.
+Node operators can ask an audit company to inspect and evaluate their nodes.
+The auditing companies that node operators comply with certain standards, such as [ISO/IEC 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001), and issue certificates that attest to this compliance.
 The node operator can then publicly display such certificates, for example, on their webpage.

 *Clientes* usually select one or more node operators an array of different operators.
-The client has to put additional effor into finding the certificates of each node runner, before evaluating and comparing them.
+The client has to put additional effort into finding the certificates of each node runner, before evaluating and comparing them.
 Moreover, these certificates could be issued by different auditing companies in their own format, making a level comparison harder for the client.
 Hence, selecting a node operator becomes a cumbersome task, consuming a significant amount of time and money.

-Node opearators can be of *different sizes*, ranging from small private operators to large instutitional operators.
+Node opearators can be of *different sizes*, ranging from small private operators to large institutional operators.
 The large cost of certification by auditing companies might prove to be a large burden for the smaller operators, keeping them from getting certified.
 We estimate that such operators are prepared to pay a few in the range of several or tens of Dollars, based on our initial market research.

 ### Solution